leanswift/leanswift.github.io/ecommerce/pages/econnect-sxe/net-change-report.md

 - Authentication details will now be auto-populated in the Authentication section after uploading an ionapi file

 - Reorganized the Cron section by grouping the Order, Customer and Product Cron.

+- Sensitive information like passwords and URLs are hidden in the log

 ## Known Issues